MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/tutorial-resources.md

 ---
 title: Extend the sample game
-description: Learn how to implement a XAML overlay for a UWP DirectX game.
+description: Learn how to use XAML instead of Direct2D for the overlay in the basic Universal Windows Platform (UWP) DirectX 3D game.
 keywords: DirectX, XAML
 ms.date: 10/24/2017
 ms.topic: article